d-guo/NeuralNetwork/README.md

 # NeuralNetwork
-This is a neural net written in Python from scratch with 1 hidden layer of 3 neurons trained to approximate f(x) = 2 * relu(-x + 1) -1.
+This is a neural network written in Python from scratch with 1 hidden layer of 3 neurons trained to approximate f(x) = 2 * relu(-x + 1) -1.

+## Use
+To see training progress measured by the loss function, enter "python nn.py" in command line. \
+To use the neural network for evaluating inputs, remove the comments in "nn.py". \
-This is not necessarily meant to be run.
-It's more of a proof of concept for myself to learn about the fundamentals of how neural networks work.
-That is why the only modules being used are to generate random numbers and plot the results of the neural network.
+The code is not necessarily meant to be run.
+It's more of a demonstration of the backpropagation used in neural networks.

-The report included in this repository discusses these details about the neural network.
+## Prerequisites
+Python \
+matplotlib

+## Code Details
+"nn.py" contains all the important code. \
+Details about can be found in the report "Neural Network Report.pdf".

+## Results
+Results are talked about in depth in in the report.